phyletica/pycoevolity/README.md

 Acknowledgments
 ================

-This software benefited from funding provided to Jamie Oaks from the National Science Foundation (DBI 1308885 and DEB 1656004).
+This work was supported by funding provided to Jamie Oaks from the National Science Foundation (grant numbers DBI 1308885 and DEB 1656004).

 License
 =======